The Haunted World of El Superbeasto

-The Haunted World of El Superbeasto is a 2009 American adult animated superhero horror comedy film directed, co-written and co-produced by Rob Zombie.
-The film was written by Zombie and Tom Papa (who also the voice of El Superbeasto) from Zombie's comic book series of the same name published by CrossGen.
+The Haunted World of El Superbeasto is a 2009 American adult animated superhero comedy film directed, co-written and co-produced by Rob Zombie.
+The film was written by Zombie and Tom Papa (who is also the voice of El Superbeasto) from Zombie's comic book series of the same name published by MVCreations.
 The film was also produced by Starz Media and Film Roman, with animation provided by Carbunkle Cartoons and Big Star Productions.

+It's notable for being the only film directed Zombie, that he was not the sole screenwriter.

 The film stars Papa, Sheri Moon Zombie, Paul Giamatti, Rosario Dawson, Tom Kenny, Geoffrey Lewis, Danny Trejo, Tura Satana, Clint Howard and Brian Posehn.
 Papa voices the character of El Superbeasto and Moon Zombie voices sidekick and sister, Suzi-X.

 Plot

 The film follows the adventures of El Superbeasto (Tom Papa), a suave, yet violent exploitation film actor/director and former masked wrestler, and his sultry "sidekick" and sister, the super-agent Suzi-X (Sheri Moon Zombie), as they race to prevent the evil Dr. Satan (Paul Giamatti) and his sidekick Otto from taking over the world by marrying the foul-mouthed stripper with the mark of the devil on her backside, Velvet Von Black (Rosario Dawson).
 The adventure, set in the mythic world of Monsterland, also features Murray the Robot (Brian Posehn), Suzi-X's sidekick and vehicle, based on the robot featured in the 1939 serial The Phantom Creeps starring Bela Lugosi.